operand/agency/README.md

 prompt or they may act directly by invoking the /help action themselves.

 Note that Agents, like any other "operator" does not need to follow the same syntax for passing action messages.
-To the agent, they may be trained to communicate entirely in JSON.
+The Agent may be designed to communicate entirely in JSON.

 So just to illustrate, the equivalent of an Agent's /help command could be:
 ```json